rcowsill/workflow-scan-action/README.md

 This action makes it easy to scan GitHub Actions workflow files with CodeQL.
 It's mainly intended for repos that aren't already using CodeQL on their source code.

+The [Github Security Lab](https://securitylab.github.com/) created [two CodeQL queries](https://github.com/github/codeql/tree/main/javascript/ql/src/experimental/Security/CWE-094) for use on GitHub Actions workflows, but didn't provide detailed instructions on how to use them.
+There don't appear to be any public projects using these queries to validate their workflow files.

+`workflow-scan-action` configures CodeQL to scan files in `.github/workflows` with the actions security queries.
+It includes the stub .js file required by CodeQL to perform a workflow scan.
+The scan itself is done by the official [GitHub codeql-action](https://github.com/github/codeql-action/).

+To set it up, simply add a new workflow to your repo based on the template shown in the [usage](#usage) section.

 ## License

 This project is released under the [MIT License](LICENSE).